-And you feel like it’s your responsibility to get mom and dad a nice present to show your appreciation.
+And you feel like it’s your responsibility to get Mom and Dad a nice present to show your appreciation.

-You’ve been invited to six holiday parties, all with a gift exchanges and you decided to throw your own party requiring decorations and a fancy venue.
+You’ve been invited to six holiday parties, all with gift exchanges and you decided to throw your own party requiring decorations and a fancy venue.

-There are so many reasons that people go overboard and over-budget during the holidays.
+There are so many reasons that people go overboard and over budget during the holidays.
 No matter which way you slice it, the end of the year is one expensive pie!

-In fact, a study by the American Research Group shows that the average person in the United States spent about $882.00 on gifts in 2015 and is steadily increasing year over year.
+In fact, a study by the American Research Group shows that the average person in the United States spent about $882.00 on gifts in 2015 which is steadily increasing year over year.
 That’s just about gifts.
 So, if you’re traveling for the holidays or hosting an event, that number skyrockets.